 Recently, the Western world has hailed the Baobab fruit as the ultimate superfruit, thanks to its high levels of calcium, iron, potassium, and Vitamin C. Some reports state that the fruit's pulp has almost ten times the amount of Vitamin C as the equivalent serving of fresh oranges.
-It has 50% more calcium than spinach and is recommended for skin elasticity, weight loss, and improved cardiovascular health.
+In addition, it has 50 % more calcium than spinach and is recommended for skin elasticity, weight loss, and improved cardiovascular health.

-Many stories and traditions are surrounding the Baobab.
-Along the Zambezi River, many tribes believe that the Baobab once grew upright, but it considered itself so much better than the lesser trees around it that eventually, the gods decided to teach the Baobab a lesson.
-They uprooted it and planted it upside down to stop its boasting and teach the tree humility.
+Many stories and traditions surround the Baobab.
+Along the Zambezi River, many tribes believe that the Baobab once grew upright but considered itself so much better than the lesser trees around it that, eventually, the gods decided to teach the Baobab a lesson.
+They uprooted and planted it upside down to stop its boasting and teach the tree humility.

 In other areas, specific trees have stories attached to them.
 Zambia's Kafue National Park is home to a particularly large specimen, which the locals know as Kondanamwali (the tree that eats maidens).
 According to legend, the tree fell in love with four local girls, who shunned the tree and sought human husbands instead.
 In revenge, the tree pulled the maidens into its interior and kept them there forever.

 Elsewhere, it is believed that washing a young boy in a tree where Baobab bark is soaked will help him to grow strong and tall, while others hold the tradition that women living in a Baobab area are likely to be more fertile than those living in an area with no Baobabs.
 In many places, the enduring giant trees are recognized as a symbol of community and a place of gathering.

 The Order of the Baobab is a South African civilian national honor instituted in 2002.
 It is awarded annually by the South African president to citizens for distinguished service in the fields of business and the economy, science, medicine, technological innovation, or community service.
 It was named in recognition of the Baobab's endurance and its cultural and environmental importance.

 - Back to genus Adansonia